turbokongen/canDrive/README.md

 Required modifications:
 Add the supplied mcp_can zip file library to the Arduino IDE when project open.
 The can speed needs to be adjusted to your required setting for your specific application.
+The ESP32 pins needs to be adjusted to your physical connections.
 ### 02_canSniffer_GUI
 I recommend to use pyCharm Community edition.
 Python 3 is required for this project, 3.8 is preferred.
 The GUI is based on pyQt.
 This project contains my decoded packets in save/decodedPackets.csv.
 The required python packages can be installed with: